 The mission of the Military Affairs Liaison is to provide support to improve the quality of life for Tampa’s Veterans out in the community and within our own TPD Family.

 Local Military Employment Consultant for Veterans who are separated from service and Local Military Readiness Consultant for DoD Card Holders:

-Email Det.
-Susan Libertz at [email protected] with the details.
-She will forward to the consultant.
+Email Detective Susan Libertz at email@example.com with the details.
+She will forward it to the consultant.

 USERRA: Uniformed Services Employment & Reemployment Rights Act of 1994 (USERRA 38 U.S.C.
 4301-4335)